pantheon-systems/documentation/source/content/guides/composer-convert.md

   Anything other than "no updates available" and you will need to apply the updates either by command line or via the Pantheon dashboard before continuing.

-- You are not using a package/library manager (like "Ludwig") that is not COMPOSER.
+- You are not using a package/library manager (like "Ludwig").

   Some installs have used a package manager (e.g. [Ludwig](https://www.drupal.org/project/ludwig)).
-If you meet all the other requirements, you can disable it in Drupal 8's admin (under "EXTEND") and run `composer update --optimize-autoloader --prefer-dist` from the root directory to get "Back on the composer ranch" and add your modules and themes to the composer file as below.
+If you meet all the other requirements, you should disable it in Drupal 8's admin (under "EXTEND").
+And it should not be included when you move the modules over, later in this tutorial.

 <Alert title="Exports" type="export">